Florence Foster Jenkins (film)

+Best Costume Design.
+The film also received four nominations at the 74th Golden Globe Awards, including Best Motion Picture – Musical or Comedy.

 Plot

 In 1944, Florence Foster Jenkins is a New York City socialite heiress who founded the Verdi Club to celebrate her love of music.
 St. Clair Bayfield, a British Shakespearean actor, is her manager and long-time companion.
 Florence lives in a grand hotel suite, while Bayfield lives in an apartment with his mistress, Kathleen Weatherley.
-Florence suffers from long-term syphilis, contracted from her first husband.
+Florence suffers from long-term syphilis, contracted from her first husband, Frank Jenkins.

 Florence decides to resume singing lessons after she sees Lily Pons in concert with Bayfield.
 She hires pianist Cosmé McMoon, who is shocked by her terrible singing, but Bayfield and vocal coach Carlo Edwards, the assistant conductor at the Metropolitan Opera, pretend she is wonderful.
 Bayfield warns McMoon of dire consequences if he criticizes her.

 Bayfield arranges a small recital, handpicking the attendees.
 Loyal Verdi Club members watch respectfully, but others barely contain their laughter.
 Encouraged by her good reviews, she arranges to make a recording at Melotone as a Christmas gift for members of the Verdi Club.
 Florence gives McMoon a copy and recalls that Bayfield was an unsuccessful actor and that she hid negative reviews from him.
 She also informs McMoon of her history as a piano player and teacher, having once played for the President as a child.
 McMoon realizes that Florence is not as musically inept as he had thought.

 Florence and McMoon write and perform original songs together.
 One song is broadcast on the radio, to the horror of Bayfield and Kathleen, though many listeners find it comedic and enjoy it.
 Florence informs Bayfield that she has booked Carnegie Hall for a performance and will give away a thousand tickets to soldiers.
 Bayfield fails to dissuade her.
 He gets into a fight with a group of men laughing at Florence and McMoon's song at a bar.
 Kathleen, resenting the lack of attention, leaves him.